excitement

 Physically Preparing:

 How do you prepare to sit in a car for 6 to 8 hours a day for 6 to 8 weeks?
-Well the obvious answer is you sit.
+Well, the obvious answer is you sit.
 And you sit a lot.
-This is actually pretty easy for me as most days I’m sitting at my computer for about 8 hours a day…sometimes I barely move!
-I have also been busy updating my play lists on my ipod and I’ve been practicing saying “Are we there yet?” in the perfect questioning, whiny tone that will make my teammates want to push me out of the car and put me out of my sitting misery.
+This is actually pretty easy for me as most days I’m sitting at my computer for about 8 hours a day…sometimes, I barely move!
+I have also been busy updating my playlists on my iPod, and I’ve been practicing saying, “Are we there yet?” in the perfect questioning, a whiny tone that will make my teammates want to push me out of the car and put me out of my sitting misery.

 Tactically Preparing:

 I’m not a camper, yet this rally will have me camping for about 3 to 4 weeks.
 That’s the longest I’ve ever camped.
 I’m expecting I should get a Girl Scout badge when it’s all done (or I would be equally happy with a box of Thin Mints).
 I figured I better give my tent a test run so last night I set it up all by myself in my friend’s NYC apartment.
-Seriously – if I can set a 2 person tent up solo in a small NYC apartment, then I can set it up anywhere…right?
-I blew up my new air mattress, and laid in the tent trying to imagine being in Uzbekistan in the tent…but the NYC taxi noise distracted me from my camel daydreaming.
+Seriously – if I can set a two person tent up solo in a small NYC apartment, then I can set it up anywhere…right?
+I blew up my new air mattress and lay in the tent, trying to imagine being in Uzbekistan in the tent…but the NYC taxi noise distracted me from my camel daydreaming.

 indoor tent